 - A beginner.
 If you are looking to enter into the drumming real, you need something affordable, yet quality.
 This is why the DTX450K may be an ideal choice.
 It is a typical five-piece configuration with three cymbals.

 - Home practice.
 It is not only beginners who need proper practice.
 The DTX450K comes basic features for home practice and home rehearsals.
 But they are not enough to provide full performance.
-The DTX400 module does not have enough features to take on more serious work.
-However, it has enough sounds to play along.
+The Yamaha DTX400 drum module does not have enough features to take on more serious work.
+However, the DTX400 drum has enough sounds to play along.
 It also comes with an Aux connection, so you connect your audio devices.